archiloque/tyrano_dsl/README.md

 ## Actions

 * `export-game` export the game to replace the current content of the Tyrano project
-* `export-text` export the text content of the game
+* `export-text` print the text content of the game

 ## Current vocabulary